 Along with fallen leaves, autumn brings cooler temperatures that inspire us to spend more time in the kitchen.
-Whether it's baking or preparing a hearty stew, you'll need to have some cooking spices on hand to liven up your dishes.
+Whether it's baking or preparing a hearty stew, you'll need to have some fall spices on hand to liven up your dishes.

 Nutmeg and Mace

 Nutmeg and mace typically make their way into cookies and pies.
-But they also make a great addition to soups, stews and sauteed greens.
-Use a microplane to grate whole nutmeg into your dishes or just sprinkle a bit of ground mace.
+But they also make a great addition to soups, stews and sauteed greens, as in the case of this vegetarian spinach lasagna.

 Along with cinnamon and star anise, it makes a great addition to poaching liquids for apples, pears or wine.

 A must have when poaching fruit or mulling wine, star anise is also great in meat dishes.
 Consider adding one star anise to braises or stews and taste the difference.